Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 ## Introduction

-The fractional delay filter, a common digital signal processing (DSP) algorithm, is used in many applications, including digital receivers in modems.
+Use the fractional delay filter, a common digital signal processing (DSP) algorithm, in applications including digital receivers in modems.
 It is essential for timing synchronization.

 The *Fractional Delay Farrow Filter* design is already implemented for the AIE architecture.

-Before starting this tutorial on migrating the design from AIE to AIE-ML architecture, understand the Farrow Filter and its implementation details with the AIE architecture.
+Before starting this tutorial on migrating the design from AIE to AIE-ML architecture, make sure you understand the Farrow Filter.
+Familiarize yourself with its implementation details within the AIE architecture.
 This understanding provides a foundation for grasping the differences and considerations involved in the migration process.

 Study this tutorial **[Fractional Delay Forrow Filter Targeting AIE Architecture](../../../AIE/Design_Tutorials/15-farrow_filter/README.md)** to understand the following: